raviku9273/sugar-rush/mathworks/set-1/diamond-mine-hard/diamond-mine-hard.md

 # Optimising the space complexity
 As indicated by the unusual time limit of the hard version, it should be clear that the intended solution is **O(n^3)** in time but **O(n^2)** in memory.

-If you reading this section, you wouldn't have much trouble optimizing the space complexity.
+If you're reading this section, you wouldn't have much trouble optimizing the space complexity.

 **Hint** : Do a **Knapsack Style** optimization.
 Notice that the answer for current states depend on two 2D matrices.
 So, you can just keep 2 matrices, say, `dp_current` and `dp_prev` and swap them as soon as the first loop ends.
 I'll leave the implementation details for you to figure out.
 You can go through the linked code if you wish.